2\pi-grafting and complex projective structures with generic holonomy: Appendix: density of holonomy map fibers in .

 Let $a$ be an arbitrary element of $\pi_1(S)$ representing an essential loop on $S$; then modify $a$ in several steps to another loop (namely $d^n x$ in \cite[p.650]{Gallo-Kapovich-Marden}) that represents to a loop $d'$.
 Then $d'$ extends to a multiloop realizing a Schottky decomposition of $\rho$.
 Thus, for a sequence of $a_i \in \pi_1(S)$ representing simple loops $\ap_i$ with $[\ap_i] \to [L]$ as $i \to \In$, letting $d'_i$ be the loop given by appropriately applying the above contraction to $d_i$, we claim that $d'_i$ also converges to $[L]$ because each modification step in the construction preserves the convergence property.

-We can assume that $\ap_i$ are non-separating loop, by replacing $\ap_i$ to a non-separating loop disjoint from $\ap_i$.
+We can assume that $\ap_i$ are non-separating loops, replacing $\ap_i$ by a non-separating loop disjoint from $\ap_i$.
 Then the convergence $[\ap_i] \to [L]$ still holds.
 By abusing notation, we let elements of $\pi_1(S)$ also denote their corresponding loops on $S$.
 Then given $\rho\cn\pi_1(S) \to \psl$, a \textit{handle} is a pair of elements $a, b \in \po(S)$ such that \begin{itemize} \item $a$ and $b$ are simple loops on $S$ intersecting in a single point, and \item $\rho(a), \rho(b)$ are loxodromic, and they generate a non-elementary subgroup of $\psl$. \end{itemize}

-By modifying $a_i \in \pi_1(S)$, possibly in a few steps, we obtain a handle $H_i$ by Proposition 3.1.1 in \cite{Gallo-Kapovich-Marden} for each $i$.
-If necessarily after changing $a_i$, let $H_i = \langle a_i, b_i \rangle$ with some $b_i \in \pi_1(S)$.
+By modifying $a_i \in \pi_1(S)$, possibly in a few steps, we obtain a handle $H_i$ by Proposition 3.1.1 in \cite{Gallo-Kapovich-Marden} for each $i$. if necessary after changing $a_i$, let $H_i = \langle a_i, b_i \rangle$ with some $b_i \in \pi_1(S)$.
 By the proof of the proposition, we can assume that the projective classes $[a_i]$ and $[b_i]$ also converge to $[L]$ as $i \to \In$ in $\pml$ : Basically each modification is given by chaining a loop $\ell$ to another loop with a bounded intersection number with $\ell$ or to a loop ``twisted'' along $\ell$ many times.